Child Safety Policy and Code of Conduct

 Bounce Back is a positive approach to wellbeing, resilience and social-emotional learning for children.
 At Knox Park we utilise the Bounce Back scope and sequence to explicitly teach the skills our children require to thrive socially.
 Lessons are taught weekly in classes across the school with a range of applications and learning intentions.
 Bounce Back also provides common language, expectations and understandings across the school in order to consistently educate our children throughout the school.

-The Student Representative Council (SRC) provides opportunities for all children to voice their ideas and concerns about school.
-The SRC endeavours to enable all children to feel valued, to be involved in school life, and to contribute to the school and wider community.
+The Student Action Team (SAT) provides opportunities for all children to voice their ideas and concerns about school.
+The SAT endeavours to enable all children to feel valued, to be involved in school life, and to contribute to the school and wider community.

-Through the SRC, our children develop an understanding of their rights and responsibilities, have a forum to express their opinions, ideas and attitudes as well as participate in school decision making.
-Our SRC organise, coordinate and participate in school activities, fundraising and charity events to contribute to the school, wider community and broader global issues.
+Through the SAT, our children develop an understanding of their rights and responsibilities, have a forum to express their opinions, ideas and attitudes as well as participate in school decision making.
+Our SAT organise, coordinate and participate in school activities, fundraising and charity events to contribute to the school, wider community and broader global issues.